 - Businesses can be retail, wholesale, manufacturing, commercial real estate, non-profit, schools, churches, golf courses and restaurants.

 - Businesses must pre-register by May 10, 2018.
+Once registered, businesses will be scheduled a time to arrive on May 17 between 2pm and 4pm.
 Late registrants may not be eligible for reduced disposal rates.

 - Acceptable items include all those listed and chemicals associated with: